A New Way of Calculating Rent Increases

 Print

 If your landlord wants to increase your rent, they must generally send you a written notice 3 to 6 months before the end of your lease.
-After this deadline, your landlord cannot increase the rent this year.
-In Quebec, residential leases often start on July 1st of each year and are usually for 12 months.
+If your landlord misses this deadline, they cannot increase the rent this year.
+In Quebec, residential leases often start on July 1st of each year and usually last 12 months.

-This renewal notice must state the lease’s new terms.
-It must also include a text established by regulation stating your three options to respond of response as a tenant, including the deadline to respond.
-It must also mention your rights, obligations and recourses if you refuse the new terms.
+This renewal notice must state the lease’s new conditions.
+It must also include a text established by regulation that states your three options to respond as a tenant and the deadline to respond.
+It must also mention your rights, obligations and recourses if you refuse the new conditions.

-If you do not receive a rent increase notice by the deadline, your lease is automatically renewed under the same conditions.
-For example, if your current lease ends on June 30, 2025 and you do not receive a notice by March 31, 2025, your lease will be renewed on July 1, 2025 under the same conditions.
+If you don’t receive a rent increase notice by the deadline, your lease is automatically renewed under the same conditions.
+For example, if your current lease ends on June 30, 2026 and you don’t receive a notice by March 31, 2026, your lease will be renewed on July 1, 2026 under the same conditions.

 However, if you do receive a rent increase notice, you have one month to act.
 You have three options: